How to Schedule a Doctor’s Appointment in the US

 You woke up with a sore throat, you can’t seem to pull yourself out of bed and your head is pounding.
 Although you have a busy day of classes ahead of you, it’s starting to happen: you’re getting sick.
 Luckily, you purchased health insurance coverage before you even arrived in the US, which means you can visit the doctor and feel better in no time.
 However, visiting the doctor in a new country is easier said than done.
 If you’re not sure how to schedule a doctor’s appointment in the US, or how to even find a doctor, following these steps can help simplify the process:

-1. Know what plan you have.
 It might sound basic, but the very first step is to know what plan you have.
 Gather your insurance policy documents and insurance ID card as these will state the name of the insurance plan, the insurance carrier, and your insurance ID number.
 Insurance policy documents are often emailed, so if you didn’t print your documents upon purchase or request to receive them through mail, checking your email inbox for this information is a good place to start.

-2. Verify your coverage.
 After you have gathered your plan documents, if you’re not sure what’s covered on your plan- now is the time to check.
 You can do this by calling the insurance company directly.
 When calling the insurance company make sure you reference your insurance ID number on your policy documents.

-3. Find a doctor.
 If your plan uses a PPO (Preferred Provider Organization) then you will have a list of “in-network” providers to choose from.
 This list will include hospitals, urgent care clinics, specialists and family doctors, and can typically be found by visiting the insurance company’s website or your insurance agent’s website directly.

 Before you can find a doctor and make an appointment, you must first know what type of provider is appropriate for your situation.
 Inside the United States minor illnesses and injuries are taken care of by scheduling a doctor’s appointment or by visiting a walk-in clinic.
 The emergency room is only utilized in instances of a true emergency, and will often include an additional fee.